bweir57/pdsnd_github/README.md

 ### Files used

-Three data files were used, including chicago.csv, new_york_city.csv, and washington.csv.
+Three data files were used, including:
+* chicago.csv
+* new_york_city.csv
+* washington.csv

 The script itself is then contained in BikeShareProj.py.

 ### Credits